simen/deepstruct/README.markdown

 Deepstruct
 ==========

-An adapter that wraps common ruby data-structures and makes them look like regular ruby objects.
+An adapter that wraps common ruby data-structures and makes them look like proper Objects.

     struct = DeepStruct.wrap({"a" => { "b" => "bingo!"}})
     struct.a.b